stephenlenzi/amap-python/README.md

 Full command-line arguments are available with `amap -h`, but please [get in touch](mailto:adam.tyson@ucl.ac.uk?subject=amap) if you have any questions.

+### Citing amap.

+If you find amap useful, and use it in your research, please cite the [original Nature Communications paper](https://www.nature.com/articles/ncomms11879) along with this repository:

+> Adam L. Tyson, Charly V. Rousseau, Christian J. Niedworok and Troy W. Margrie (2019). amap: automatic atlas propagation. [doi:10.5281/zenodo.3582162](https://zenodo.org/record/3582162)

 ### Visualisation
 amap has a built in visualisation function (built using [napari](https://github.com/napari/napari)).